FluxSand/FluxSand/README.md

 ## **📊 Test & Assessment**
 See this [**documentation**](https://fluxsand.github.io/4.assessment/README.html) to learn how we test and evaluate various modules of the system.
-The documentation covers systematic experiments involving microcontrollers (such as ESP32 and STM32), IMUs, power delivery systems, and signal integrity setups.
-These tests assess reliability, performance, and integration feasibility under realistic conditions, serving as a reference for both design validation and iterative development.
+This section provides an overview of testing and evaluation efforts conducted across various modules of the FluxSand system.
+The documentation focuses on real-time behavioral analysis of software components running on the Raspberry Pi platform.
+Preliminary sensor connection checks are included, while future work may involve expanded testing of hardware robustness and signal integrity.

 ## **📢 Future Improvements**